jmespath/jmespath.py/docs/proposals/functions.rst

 ::

-    Number|null max(Array $collection)
+    number max(array $collection)

-Returns the highest found Number in the provided Array argument.
-Any element in the sequence that is not a Number MUST be ignored from the calculated result.
+Returns the highest found number in the provided array argument.
+Any element in the sequence that is not a number MUST be ignored from the calculated result.

-If the provided argument is not an Array, this function MUST return ``null``.
+If the provided argument is not an array, this function MUST return ``null``.

 If no Numeric values are found, this function MUST return ``null``.